unlimitedbacon/ISEE-3/README.md

 Where do I point my satellite dish?
 -----------------------------------
 Use `geo2local.py` to convert the table of geographic coordinates from the [Satellite Situation Center](http://sscweb.gsfc.nasa.gov/tipsod/) to your local azimuth and elevation for pointing a telescope.
-You will need to feed it your lattitude, longitude, and altitude as well.
+The tool also gives range rate for calculating doppler shift.
+You will need to feed it your lattitude, longitude, and altitude.
 For example...
 ```
 $ ./geo2local.py --lat 33.47 --lon -81.975 --alt 0.04145 GEO.20140219-20140811.txt > Local.Augusta.20140219-20140811.txt
 ```